mahlberg-lab/clic/README.rst

     sudo ./install.sh

 Once this is done CLiC should be available for use.
-Next you want to ensure that the cache is pre-warmed, see "Cache pre-warm".

 If you need to stop/start CLiC outside this for whatever reason, use systemctl, e.g. ``systemctl stop clic``.